 What are organizations looking for from their board members?
 Sometimes, even the CEO doesn't really know what to do with their board members once they have them.
 A High Impact Board knows that its job is to determine the WHY of the organization and leave the HOW to the staff.
 They do that by setting policy and then holding staff accountable for performance.

-- Specific Skills –Boards that recruit members with a variety of skills and experiences are more typically higher performing.
+Organizations that recruit members with a variety of skills and experiences are more typically higher performing.
 Accounting, Legal, Marketing, Finance, Risk Management, & Information Technology are some of the more common ones.
 But think about industries, too - Manufacturing, Retail, Government, Education, Hospitality.

 You don’t just want a name - you want your board members to work for your organization.
 You want them to participate on committees; provide advice and counsel to the members and CEO; and certainly come to meetings well prepared.

-- Influence – Board members should be prepared to help connect the organization to investors, potential board members, and influencers that can support the mission.
+Board members should be prepared to help connect the organization to investors, potential board members, and influencers that can support the mission.

-Not all board members will - and perhaps even should - have all of these five characteristics.
+Not all board members will - and perhaps even should - have all of these five (or six) characteristics.
 Commitment to the mission is key, but you can fudge on at least some of the others if - as a body - your board is balanced.
 If you have board members who represent your target population, for example, those members may or may not have the type of influence a Board member who is the CEO of a local company may have.
 The key is to have a well-balanced board that is thoughtful, prepares for meetings, is willing to pitch in where needed, and uses their talents for the benefit of the organization.
 That almost always results in a high performing board that truly makes a difference for the organization.

-Well, it's not really that simple, but it is a good start to a high performing board.
+Well, it's not really that simple, but it is a good start to creating a high performing board.
 In future posts, we'll talk about some of the other attributes of high performing boards such as policy setting, fiduciary duties, meeting design, strategy, and succession.
 But for today, let's focus on securing members with these five attributes for your board.